 If you hold the Platinum Card® from American Express things are a little more straightforward.

-The Platinum Card offers 5 points/dollar on up to $500,000 of spending made directly with airlines or on airfare booked through Amex Travel (terms apply) as well as a lot of the same travel protections that the Chase Sapphire Reserve offers (it offers better emergency evacuation and transportation cover and slightly worse Trip Delay cover) so as long as you don’t mind giving up 3 Ultimate Rewards Points/dollar when booking flights, things are looking good.
+card_name offers 5 points/dollar on up to $500,000 of spending made directly with airlines or on airfare booked through Amex Travel (terms apply) as well as a lot of the same travel protections that the Chase Sapphire Reserve offers (it offers better emergency evacuation and transportation cover and slightly worse Trip Delay cover), so as long as you don’t mind giving up 3 Ultimate Rewards Points/dollar when booking flights, things are looking good.

-The one negative is that the Priority Pass membership that the Platinum Card gives cardholders doesn’t offer access to Priority Pass restaurants, but if you can live with that and you have no trouble justifying the Platinum Card’s $695 annual fee (rates & fees) you may have yourself a three-card combination that just about covers what the Chase Sapphire Reserve offers…but you’ve still compromised.
+The one negative is that the Priority Pass membership that the Platinum Card gives cardholders doesn’t offer access to Priority Pass restaurants, but if you can live with that and you have no trouble justifying the Platinum Card’s annual_fees annual fee (rates & fees), you may have yourself a three-card combination that just about covers what the Chase Sapphire Reserve offers… but you have still compromised.

 Will the Capital One Venture X credit card save the day?

-The Capital One Venture X Rewards Credit Card is a very good card as not only does it have an annual fee that should be easy to recoup ($395), but it also offers a good Priority Pass membership (which includes PP restaurants), access to Plaza Premium Lounges, a Global Entry/TSA PreCheck credit, and a lot of the same key travel protections that you get with the Chase Sapphire Reserve Card.
+The card_name is a very good card as not only does it have an annual fee that should be easy to recoup (annual_fees), but it also offers a good Priority Pass membership (which includes PP restaurants), access to Plaza Premium Lounges, a Global Entry/TSA PreCheck credit, and a lot of the same key travel protections that you get with the card_name.

 As long as you’re happy booking all your airfare through Capital One (the Venture X Card earns 5 miles/dollar for airfare bookings made through the Capital One portal) this could be the card that, alongside the Chase Sapphire Preferred and the Chase Ink Business Preferred, allows a holder of the Chase Sapphire Reserve Card to give that card up.